 Who are Women of Elastic?

 Just like the name implies, this ERG is for people who identify as women and work at Elastic.
-As with all other ERGs, it was formalized in May 2021 and used the last year to build the foundations of the group.
-However, 2022 is the year they are looking to develop a focus, Elyssa Emrich, Community Team Lead, says.
+As with all other ERGs, it was formalized in May 2021.
+Now, they’re working to develop women leaders within Elastic and career development, the group’s co-lead Tanisha L. Turner, says.

-Apoorva Joshi, Senior Data Scientist, has found a support system within the ERG and has always been passionate about bringing more women into tech, making this group the perfect fit.
+Apoorva Joshi, Senior Data Scientist, is an ERG member and has found a support system within the ERG and has always been passionate about bringing more women into tech, making this group the perfect fit.
 “I’ve posted in our internal Slack channel on rough days and have had people respond with similar experiences and even suggest ways to improve things,” she says.

 “A few words of kindness via a simple Slack message can mean a lot in a distributed setup,” Joshi says.
 “I've also seen the way the community celebrates wins and success stories of its members.”